 Hypoxia is known to inhibit growth and survival in early life fishes (Rombough, 1988; Cross et al., 2019; Del Rio et al., 2019), as oxygen is required for the processes that maintain homeostasis and convert food for growth and activity.
-Anaerobic energy production fuels these processes with about 1/15th the ATP yield of aerobic respiration.
+Anaerobic energy production fuels these processes with only about 1/15th the ATP yield of aerobic respiration.
 Hypoxic exposure may lead to physiological responses such as depressed metabolism (Richards, 2009; Schwemmer, 2023), limited growth, increased ventilation, and changes to hematocrit, hemoglobin, and erythrocyte quantities and characteristics (Taylor and Miller, 2001; Stierhoff et al., 2009; Bianchini and Wright, 2013).
 Metabolism has also been shown to increase after temporary hypoxia as fish remove lactate accumulated from anaerobic respiration (Heath and Pritchard, 1965).